Propeller and Stirrup Bearing

 Erected by Door County Maritime Museum.

 Location.
 44° 49.837′ N, 87° 23.028′ W. Marker is in Sturgeon Bay, Wisconsin, in Door County.
 Marker is on Madison Avenue north of Larch Street, on the right when traveling north.
+Marker and propeller are on the grounds of the Door County Maritime Museum.
 Touch for map.
-Marker and propeller are on the grounds of the Door County Maritime Museum.
 Marker is at or near this postal address: 120 North Madison Avenue, Sturgeon Bay WI 54235, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Capstans (a few steps from this marker); Dunlap Reef Light Tower (a few steps from this marker); Steam Engine
+Capstans (a few steps from this marker); Dunlap Reef Light Tower

 Also see . . .
 Door County Maritime Museum, Sturgeon Bay WI.
 (Submitted on November 26, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.)